galaxyproject/training-material/topics/statistics/tutorials/clustering_machinelearning/tutorial.md

 The decision of merging two clusters is taken on the basis of closeness of these clusters.

-Now we will apply hierarchical clustering to iris data, and learn to measure its performance.
+Now we will apply hierarchical clustering to Iris data set, and learn to measure its performance.
 At the first step, we should upload the Iris data set.

 > ### {% icon comment %} Background
 > The Iris flower data set or Fisher’s Iris data set is a multivariate dataset introduced by the British statistician and biologist Ronald Fisher in his 1936 paper ({% cite Fisher1936 %}).